The Best BJJ GIs in 2024

 OF course, the financial availability of Gi is one of our primary concerns.
 But, this must not be the only determinant of whether or not you’re going to acquire new armor.
 There are a few more factors that massively influence how a BJJ gi is going to fit you.

 • BJJ Gi sizes range from A0 to A5.
 The letter A stands for adult sizing.
 The number is a representation of the actual size of the Gi, in terms of adults.
 These are just the main numbers, as there are categories that are in between.
-For example, some brands offer sizes like A 1,5, etc. remember to always check the size chart of the brand you’re considering buying.
+For example, some brands offer sizes like A 1,5, etc. Remember to always check the size chart of the brand you’re considering buying.
 While you’re looking at size, also make sure you choose the correct BJJ Gi size that fits you.
 You want neither a tight BJJ Gi nor a very baggy one.

 • The rate of shrinkage is the rate at which the Gi is going to get smaller after you wash it.
 This plays a huge role if you’re at the upper border of a Gi size.
 For example, buying an A3 Gi might not be smart if you end up looking at A4 sizes after washing them a few times.
 Nowadays, most Gis is pre-shrunk.
 However, always leave a little room for skepticism as a small shrinkage rate might still be in play.

 • BJJ Gi Color is important if you are a competitor.
 Later on, we’re going to discuss competition rules more, but for now, know that you’ll be limited to three main colors.
-IF you’re Gi is not white, black, or blue, you won’t be able to compete in it.
+If you’re Gi is not white, black, or blue, you won’t be able to compete in it.
 Check out the IBJJF Gi color rules here.
-When you train, you can go for any color, or combination of colors you like.
+When you train, you can go for any color or combination of colors you like.

 • Collar build is an important part of every premium GI.
 Most BJJ GI collars are filled with cotton or rubber.
 If the collar is thick it will be harder to choke you because gripping is much harder with a thick collar.
 Especially those filled with rubber foam.
-Although this is not something everyone would agree to.
+However, this is not something everyone would agree to.
 It’s not the case with thin collars, but they are harder to keep in place.
-The only advantage of thick collars is when someone tries to choke you with them it will be hard for them to keep their hand at your carotid arteries.
+The only advantage of thick collars is when someone tries to choke you with them it will be hard for them to keep their hand on your carotid arteries.

 How to Choose the best size for your GI

 If you train in Brazilian Jiu-Jitsu selecting the proper size is very important.
-Brazilian Jiu-Jitsu gis is usually not too baggy, it’s all in the fit really.
+Brazilian Jiu-Jitsu gis is usually not too baggy, it’s all in the fit.
 You don’t want to be swimming in fabric, but you don’t want to feel like your outfit is compressing you either.
 Luckily, most BJJ brands offer size charts for every model they make so you can look up your body measurements online or by talking to someone at the academy store.
 There tend to be two ruler sizes: height and weight, so if you’re a short/lightweight guy with long arms or a girl with a small waist – go for a smaller size so it will perfectly fit your proportions, while people with a longer torso, wider shoulders or larger waist should go for a bigger one.

 BJJ GI Weaves and Fabrics: